 You don’t need a special degree to become a professional photographer, though an art degree can certainly help you hone your skill.

 The very fact that anyone with a camera can take pictures means you’ll have to be exceptional in some way or another to be noticed.
 One way to stand out when applying for jobs is to emphasize that you have skills that employers are looking for in a photographer.

 How to Apply for Photography Jobs

-When applying for jobs, most photographers develop a portfolio – a collection of your photographs – that you can share with potential employers and clients in order to demonstrate your style and range.
-After all, your value as a photographer ultimately depends not on your history or on your equipment but on the type and quality of the images you can produce.
+When applying for jobs, most photographers develop a portfolio – a collection of your photographs – that you can share with potential employers and clients to demonstrate your style and range.
+After all, your value as a photographer ultimately depends not on your history or your equipment but on the type and quality of the images you can produce.

 While skill words are not necessary for your portfolio, you can include skill words in your other job materials.
 For example, in your resume, include some of the most important photography skill words in your resume summary and your “Experience” section.
 You might also create a “Skills” section on your resume, and list some of your key photography skills there.
 You might also list the photographic equipment and software you are familiar with.